MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Use the new Settings and Edge apps in Kiosk modes

-When including apps in in [Kiosks](hololens-kiosk.md), an IT Admin often adds the app to the Kiosk but using it's App User Model ID (AUMID).
-Because both the Settings app and Microsoft Edge app are considered new apps and different that the older apps Kiosks that use AUMIDs for those apps will need to be updated to use the new AUMID.
+When including apps in [Kiosks](hololens-kiosk.md), an IT Admin often adds the app to the Kiosk but using it's App User Model ID (AUMID).
+Because both the Settings app and Microsoft Edge app are considered new apps and different than the older apps Kiosks that use AUMIDs for those apps will need to be updated to use the new AUMID.

 When modifying a Kiosk to include the new apps, we recommend adding in the new AUMID as well as leaving the old one.
 This will create an easy transition when users update the OS and won't need to receive new policies to keep using the Kiosk as intended.